Vihaan3/knowledge-garden/content/index.md

 Hey!
 I'm Vihaan.

 Right now, I'm fascinated by [[What my research should be |building tools that can augment cognition]] and building the kind of [[Social Infrastructure]] for others that's been missing for a lot of my life.
 I'm especially interested in [[Making Massive Input Better]], and I'm currently most interested in improving information retrieval tools within that.
+I've realized recently that the best way to design these tools is learning more about AI, and then realized subsequently that there are some [[AI Safety Masternote|pretty serious risks involved in AI]], so I'll probably be exploring that over the next few months.

 Ideally, all of my notes should be [Evergreen](https://notes.andymatuschak.org/Evergreen_notes) (though most aren't perfect yet), and I take a lot of inspiration from the way [Andy Matuschak](https://notes.andymatuschak.org/About_these_notes), [Jacky Zhao](https://jzhao.xyz/), and [Jess Martin](https://notes.jessmart.in/Lab+Notebook/About+this+lab+notebook) take their notes.